Ingrid-0906/Michegan-University/README.md

 # Michegan-University - Python4EVER
-This repo contains some files developed in Python specialization along 2021.
+This repo contains some files developed at Michegan Specialization along 2021.

 ### ***Content